apollographql/apollo-ios/ROADMAP.md

 - Provide a mechanism for making generated reponse models mutable.
 - This will allow mutability on an opt-in basis per selection set or definition.

-### `@fieldPolicy` directive

-_Status: Development in progress_

-The [`@fieldPolicy` directive](https://www.apollographql.com/docs/kotlin/caching/declarative-ids#fieldpolicy) is currently supported by Apollo Kotlin and Apollo Web.
-This directive allows users to configure field arguments to be used to retrieve data stored in the normalized cache.
-In our efforts to improve feature parity across the client platforms, we plan to implement this directive in Apollo iOS as well.

 ### Semantic Nullability